Float Fishing With Flies: Expert Advice

 2 Fly Float Setup

-In my area, we are allowed to run up to 3 flies so most of the time when I am float fishing nymphs I will run this 2 fly setup.
+In my area, we are allowed to run up to three flies, so when I am float fishing nymphs, I usually run this two-fly setup.

-Having 2 flies allows you to cover different depths which helps you determine if the fish are all feeding low or if they are feeding high.
+Having two flies allows you to cover different depths, which helps you determine if the fish are all feeding low or if they are feeding high.

-Running two flies also means you can experiment with flies and see which ones the fish want the most.
+Running two flies also means experimenting with flies and seeing which ones the fish want the most.

 Bottom Bouncing Float Rig

-This is a unique rig that works well in shallow to deep water when float fishing nymphs
+This unique rig works well in shallow to deep water when float fishing nymphs.

 I tell my clients that it’s better to be 12 inches off the bottom than 1 inch under the trout’s head.

-I love to use flies known as nymphs as well as egg flies, and small streamer flies like Woolly Buggers and Clousers.
+I love to use flies known as nymphs as well as egg flies and small streamer flies like Woolly Buggers and Clousers.
+Micro Woolly buggers can be fantastic.

 Some of my favorite patterns are: